 Phone line w/ internet/TV at home – $39/month.

-Transport Costs in Nice
+Transport Cost of living in Nice France

 10-ride bus/tram ticket – $11.50